 Indeed, both hospitals in this scenario—the rural facility and the tertiary one—suffer as a result.
 The rural hospital reduces its census, and the tertiary care center ends up with a patient it is not designed to care for.
 These centers are equipped with investments in some of the world’s costliest and most advanced medical equipment to treat patients with the most challenging conditions; they don’t like to see their beds filled with patients who require more conservative care that could easily have been managed in a community hospital.

-Telemedicine offers a real solution.
+Rural telemedicine offers a real solution to patient transfers.
 By providing quick access to specialists via two-way videoconferencing, secure texts and phone calls, telemedicine can give young physicians—and all clinical staff, for that matter—the specialist back-up they need to manage care and transfer fewer patients.

-One of the best recent success stories is a rural Kentucky hospital that was transferring 10 neurological patients a month to a university neuroscience center.
-Once the hospital became an Eagle partner and was able to access our acute stroke consultation team via our teleneurology program, the number of monthly neurological transfers dropped to five.
+One of the best success stories is a Kentucky.
+Ten neurological patient transfers a month were going to a university neuroscience center.
+Once the hospital became an Eagle partner, it was able to access our remote stroke consultation team via our TeleNeurology program, the number of monthly neurological transfers dropped to five.

 We see similar results with other specialty telemedicine programs: TeleCardiology, for example, where ST-Elevation Myocardial Infarction (STEMI) patients are transferred to tertiary centers for stent placements, open-heart surgery, catheterizations, or other complicated procedures, while patients with less catastrophic problems, such as congestive heart failure or atrial fibrillation, are managed in the local hospital by hospitalists and a cardiac specialist available for a virtual consultation.